nhsuk/nbs-appointments-service/src/readme.md

 ```
 dotnet test
 ```

-## Application Configuration and Key Vault
-The appointments service uses Azure App Configuration to store configuration values and Key Vault to store secrets.

-### Managing environmental config
-*Environment specific* config values, as needed by Terraform, are defined as variables in a pipeline variable group with the TF_VAR_ prefix, these are mapped as environmental variables in the pipeline agent.
-The variables with the TF_VAR_prefix will then get mapped to it's corresponding input variable in Terraform.
-For Terraform to pick up these variables, they also needed to be declared in the `main.tf`

-### Secret management

 ## Metrics Monitoring using Azure Dashboards
 An Azure shared dashboard has been created as a single place to view key metrics for the appointments service across all deployed regions.
 Each environment will have a dashboard.
 The metrics chosen follow the RED pattern for monitoring applications with a micro-service architecture.
 * Rate: the number of requests the service is serving per second;